 - What is Zontivity and what is it used for?

-Zontivity is a medicine used to reduce the occurrence of atherothrombotic events (problems caused by blood clots and hardening of the arteries) such as further heart attacks or strokes in adult patients who have already had a heart attack.
-It is given in combination with aspirin and where appropriate with a third medicine, clopidogrel, both of which also help prevent atherothrombotic events.
+Zontivity is a medicine used to reduce the occurrence of atherothrombotic events (problems caused by blood clots and hardening of the arteries) such as heart attacks or strokes in adult patients who have already had a heart attack or who have peripheral arterial disease (problem with blood flow in the arteries) with symptoms.
+It is given in combination with aspirin (acetylsalicylic acid) and where appropriate with a third medicine, clopidogrel, both of which also help prevent atherothrombotic events.

 Zontivity contains the active substance vorapaxar.